 There are other ways to redeem your reward miles from this card issuer if you prefer not to cash them in to cover the cost of past travel purchases:

 - New reservations: You can also use your miles to pay for new travel reservations booked through Capital One Travel.
-The miles needed for a travel redemption depends on the cost of the travel, but you’ll still get one cent per mile in value.
-If you plan to book a $200 hotel stay through Capital One Travel, for example, you would need over 20,000 miles to pay for it.
+The miles needed for a travel redemption depend on the cost of the travel, but you’ll still get $.01 per mile in value.

 - Cash for non-travel purchases: You can also redeem your miles for cash for non-travel purchases, which can take the form of a check or statement credit, gift cards, and more.
-Redemption rates and options vary and may change over time, but are usually lower; you'll generally only get half a cent per mile when you redeem miles for statement credits.
+Redemption rates and options vary and may change over time but are usually lower; you'll generally only get $.005 per mile when you redeem miles for statement credits.

-- Mile transfers: If you’re a real travel aficionado, also be aware that Capital One travel rewards credit cards let you transfer your miles to over 10 airline and hotel loyalty programs, although the value per mile may differ.
+- Mile transfers: If you’re a real travel enthusiast, note that Capital One travel rewards credit cards let you transfer your miles to over 10 airline and hotel loyalty programs.
+However, the value per mile may vary.
 Current airline transfer partners include Accor Live Limitless, Aeromexico, Air France/KLM, Air Canada, Alitalia, Asia Miles, Avianca Lifemiles, Emirates Skywards, Etihad Airways, EVA Air, Finnair, JetBlue, Qantas, and Singapore Airlines.
 Hotel programs have also been added to the mix, giving you even more ways to utilize your miles for travel around the world.

-- You'll secure one cent per mile in value with the Capital One Purchase eraser, but your purchase must get coded as travel-related on your credit card account and have been made within 90 days.
+- You'll secure $.01 per mile in value with the Capital One Purchase eraser, but your purchase must be coded as travel-related on your credit card account and must have been within 90 days.